AshFahim/PoiPoi-Bot/README.md

 Just trying to make a discord bot with python
 <br />
-Learning how to use API
+Learning how to use API and git/github
 <br />
 Everything done on repl.it